 We collaborate with more than 1.000 advertisers.

 The shopping24 commerce network has been operating in Switzerland with shopping24.ch since mid-2016.
 In the beginning of 2019 we launched shoparound.at in Austria and in November 2019 shoparound.nl in the Netherlands.
+Also added in 2019 were shoparound.fr in France and thundershopping.co.uk in the UK.
+In 2020, they were followed in succession by shoparound.dk in Denmark, shoparound.pt in Portugal, and yalook.it in Italy.
 Other countries will follow.
 The CSS partnership is already possible in other countries.

 Commerce Advertising is mrge unique approach that goes way beyond classic affiliate marketing.
 With Commerce Advertising, users become a critical part of the business model.
 When they find relevant product/service information at decisive points in their buying process, everyone stands to benefit.
 Because our technology places ads in the most relevant environments, the publishers content is enhanced, the user makes the best purchase decision and advertisers can maximize their sales.